Your 3 days in Sydney is going to be unforgettable but jam-packed if you follow the below itinerary!

 Morning – Walk the Bondi to Coogee Walk

 Start your final morning with breakfast in Bondi.
-I like Makaveli on Glenayr Ave.
-This cool spot opens early (at 6 am), which is perfect because we actually recommend tackling the Bondi to Coogee Walk super-early to beat the crowds.
+We love Makaveli on Glenayr Ave.
+It opens early, at 6 am, which is perfect because we recommend walking the Bondi to Coogee Walk very early to beat the crowds.
 Anyway, Makaveli serves up yummy banana bread, pastries, and granola when it first opens at 6 am.
-And from 8 am a wider range of dishes are available like their famed focaccia slices.
+And from 8 am a wider range of dishes are available like their local-fave focaccia slices.

-After breakfast, it’s time to stretch your legs on the iconic Bondi to Coogee Walk – arguably one of the most scenic and most popular coastal walks in Australia (if not the world).
-This 6 km easy, paved trail starts in Bondi and ends in Coogee.
-Along the way, you’ll pass some of Sydney’s best beaches like Bronte, Tamarama, and Clovelly.
+After breakfast, it’s time to stretch your legs on the iconic Bondi to Coogee Walk – arguably one of the most scenic and most popular coastal walks in Australia.
+This 6 km easy trail starts in Bondi and ends in Coogee.
+Or the other way around.
+Along the way, you’ll pass some of Sydney’s best beaches like Tamarama, Clovelly, and Bronte.

-I’ve done this walk countless times as I actually lived in Bondi for a few years.
-And I honestly never tired of the views, you can stop off for a dip in the sea along the way or at the Clovelly Ocean Pool.
-And there are several Cafes along your route too, so you can grab a coffee for some extra energy.
+I’ve done this walk loads of times as I lived in North Bondi for a few years.
+The views the whole way are breathtaking and, you can stop off for a dip in the sea along the way or at the Clovelly Ocean Pool.
+And there are several coffee shops along the trail too, so you can grab a coffee to-go and walk with it.
 We like Jenny’s Cafe on Bronte Road in Bronte.

 Before heading back into the city, the 373 bus will take you back to the city center, grab a quick lunch in Coogee.
 I’ve been to Beach Burrito on Coogee Bay Rd countless times.
 As my favorite cuisine is Mexican.
 And this casual spot serves up excellent tacos and burritos.